 The Quick View window quantifies the statistics for the features shown there.
 If you need access to statistics for more features of a dataset or if you need to quantify the statistics for multiple datasets on disk, you can use the Statistics tool available via the Compute menu.

-There are two modes of operation.
-The first mode exports statistical data from the current session (Fig. 4.12).
-Statistics are always computed after the filter ray has been applied.
+always computed after the filter ray has been applied.
 You may select the features in the table on the left and the desired statistics in the table on the right.